 Based on the declaration provided by M/s.
-S. F Ahmed & Co. and as far as the Directors are aware, the Auditors do not of this report.
+S. F Ahmed & Co. and as far as the Directors are aware, the Auditors do not have any relationship with or interest with LankaBangla that in their judgments, may reasonably be thought to have a bearing on their independence within the meaning of the Code of Professional Conduct and Ethics issued by the Institute of Chartered Accountants of Bangladesh, applicable on the date of this report.